NucleiAv/adaptive-ad-budget-allocator/project.md

-# Scalable Online Advertising Budget Management with Fair Resource Allocation and Adaptivity
+# Adaptive and Fair Resource Allocation for Scalable Online Advertising

 **2. Abstract:**